OUR MISSION VISION

 Calvary believes that the spreading of the gospel in our community and around the world is urgent.
 The gospel is desperately needed everywhere in the world!
 The fields are ripe for harvest and we can be part of God's harvest team.
 It is our desire that an increased percentage of our members become personally involved with the work of missions through prayer, giving, writing to our missionaries, and going on short term missions trips.

 Calvary Church is home to Peg and her husband, Tom.
-Commissioned to the mission field by Calvary Church in 1984, Tom and Peg spent the first eight years of their Trans World Radio missionary service in Sri Lanka.
-They moved to the Caribbean Island of Bonaire in 1992 and in 1997 moved to Miami, FL to establish TWR's regional office there.
+Commissioned to the mission field by Calvary Church in 1984, Tom and Peg spent the first eight years of the Trans World Radio (TWR) missionary service in Sri Lanka.
+They moved to the Caribbean Island of Bonaire in 1992 and in 1997 moved to Miami, Florida to establish TWR's Latin America regional office there.
+In 2000 another move took them to North Carolina where Peg spent 16 years at TWR's office in Cary, North Carolina as International Program Coordinator for TWR's women's ministry.
+Tom and Peg now reside in Baldwin, New York, where she continues to serve with TWR remotely as part of TWR's Strategic Initiatives and Partnerships team.

 John and Nancy DeValve, S.I.M., Niger